• Clan oppression

 Please pray

-- Pray that native Qataris will be permitted to convert from Islam without repercussion.
+- Pray that there would be freedom of faith for native Qataris who are currently unable to convert from Islam freely.